-EAP Exit Policy
+EAP/ESL Exit Policy

-In order to exit the EAP program, students must achieve passing grades in the upper level course(s) and/or any required final exit exams.
-Final exams in EAP courses are given after registration for the following semester.
-Because of this, students may find that they have registered for courses that have these courses as prerequisites.
-If students do not pass their final exams in these courses, they may not exit and be unable to take some courses next semester.
+In order to exit the EAP program, students must achieve passing grades in the upper level EAP course(s) and/or any required final exit exams.
+Final exams in EAP courses may be given after registration for the following semester, and students may have registered for courses that have their current EAP courses as prerequisites.
+Because of this, if students do not pass their final exams in the EAP courses, they may not exit and be unable to take some collegiate-level courses the next semester.
 It is the responsibility of students in Student Success classes like EAP to amend their schedule to reflect their exit results.